 It typically uses computer-assisted technology or specialized tools.

 There are three common techniques: mini-open, tubular and endoscopic.

 Each technique aims to reduce blood loss, risk of infection and muscle damage by minimizing the size of the surgical incision.

 These techniques can be used to help accomplish either decompression, the release of pressure off the spinal cord or nerve roots to relieve pinch nerves and pain, or stabilization, the stabilizing of spinal tissues commonly completed through fusion.

 What are the reasons for and against MISS?

-Some of the most influential benefits of MISS is the smaller risk to infectionÂ during or after surgery due the smaller incision size compared to open back surgery; the decreased blood loss since the incision size is much smaller (can be less than one inch in some cases); typicallyÂ minimal painÂ during and after the procedure; and a quicker expected recovery period post-surgery.
+Some of the most influential benefits of MISS is the smaller risk to infection during or after surgery due the smaller incision size compared to open back surgery; the decreased blood loss since the incision size is much smaller (can be less than one inch in some cases); typically minimal pain during and after the procedure; and a quicker expected recovery period post-surgery.

 His expertise in brain and spinal disorders with minimally invasive surgical techniques and his experience as the Director of Neurotrauma at Legacy Emanuel Hospital and Chair of Neurosurgery at Legacy Good Samaritan Hospital differentiate him from other surgeons in our area.

 Ultimately, MISS is an incredible advancement to brain and spinal surgery and Kuether Brain & Spine is committed to staying as technologically advanced as possible to provide the highest quality care to our patients.